langroid/langroid/docs/index.md

 Don't worry if some of these terms are not clear to you.
-The [Quick-start page](quick-start/index.md) and subsequent pages will help you get up to speed.
+The [Getting Started Guide](quick-start/index.md) and subsequent pages will help you get up to speed.